Misiones Province: Climate

 The province has a humid subtropical climate characterized by a lack of a dry season and abundant rainfall throughout the year.
 Under the Köppen climate classification, it is classified as Cfa.
 There are four distinct seasons although winters and autumns are fairly short.
 The mean annual temperature is around 21 C. June–August typically register the coldest days when temperatures can fall below 10 C. However, rare incursions of polar air into the province from the south can lead to frost.
 Summers are hot with temperatures exceeding 32 C from December to February.
 One of the main characteristic is the presence of hills in the central and northern parts of the province leading to lower temperatures as a result of the higher elevation.
 Average annual rainfall ranges from a low of 1870 mm in the south to 2360 mm in the north.
 The rainfall pattern in the province has a bimodal distribution with two peaks occurring in Spring and Autumn with winters being the driest.
 The exceptions are the north and higher altitude areas where precipitation is well distributed throughout the year.
 Snowfall has occurred at the higher hills.
-For example, during the winter of 1975, snowfall was observed and accumulated in Bernando de Irigoyen, one of the coldest towns in the province due to its high altitude 815 m.
+For example, during the winter of 1975, snowfall was observed and accumulated in Bernardo de Irigoyen, one of the coldest towns in the province due to its high altitude 815 m.
 Owing to the humid climate and high rainfall, relative humidity is high.

 The vegetation is the so-called "Selva Misionera".
 Part of it has been transformed by mankind to implant cultures and ranching.
 The original biome is protected in Iguazú National Park, part of the Alto Paraná Atlantic forests, in turn part of the Atlantic Forest biome.

-Population
+Demographics

-There are 1,101,593 people living in Misiones according to the national census of 2010.
+There are 1,280,960 people living in Misiones according to the national census of 2022.
 A part of the population is descendant of indigenous peoples (especially Guaranis) and also Spanish who reached during the colonization and mixed with natives.
 Another part of the residents are descendants of European immigrants.
 Unlike many regions of Argentina, where the immigrants came through Buenos Aires, most of the immigrants who settled in Misiones came through Southern Brazil.
 The ethnic groups who settled in Misiones after Spaniards are Italians, Germans, Poles, Ukrainians, Swiss, Russians, Swedes, Danes and a small number of Arabs, Japanese and, recently, Laotians (in the late 1970s) and Chinese (in the 2000s).
 From the 1960s, the province has also received immigrants from Brazil (mostly descendants of East Europeans) and Paraguay (mostly descendants both of indigenous peoples and Spaniards).

 The literacy rate is 91.4%.